fastrgv/RufasSok/README.md

 **msWin64** => setpath64.bat + w64buildall.bat

-Of course, the above windows "setpath" script needs to be adjusted to reference you actual compiler installation directory.
+Of course, the above scripts need to be adjusted to reference your actual compiler installation directory.
 Please read carefully: ~/docs/gnuAdaOnWindows.txt.

 -------------------------------------------------------